-Absolutely not.
-This will actually increase safety.
-When people are able to get licenses and drive that means that they will:
+Driver’s licenses will increase safety on the roads.
+When people are able to get licenses that means that they will:

 Have access to car insurance, which means that they are more likely to stop when they get into a traffic accident.

 Be able to take driving lessons to learn how to better follow traffic laws.